TypeStrong/typedoc/website/README.md

 # TypeDoc homepage
-The contents of this directory push to the http://typedoc.org website.
-Rendered using Jekyll.
+The contents of this directory are sourced from https://github.com/TypeStrong/typedoc and pushed to the http://typedoc.org website.
+Website rendering is done by GitHub pages using [Jekyll](https://jekyllrb.com/).

+> **Do not submit PRs to the https://github.com/TypeStrong/typedoc-site repo.**
+> That repository holds the generated files.

 ## Writing guides
 Guides are stored in the `_guides/` directory and written in Markdown.
 Each file should contain the following header section for Jekyl with an appropriate title and menu order.